rameshy777/fabzero/mdfiles/3D-printer.md

 **3D Printing**

 Let us download a 3D model of 1.75mm from the site: thingiverse.com
 I have downloaded a 3D comb with extension .stl
-Open the .stl file through the 3DWOX. export the file and save as .gcode format.
+Open the .stl file through the 3DWOX.
+ Export the file and save as .gcode format.
-Now the saved .gcode file may be mounted to the 3D printer and start print.
+Now the saved .gcode file may be mounted onn the 3D printer and start the print.
 Approximately 38.3 minutes was taken to print the 3D Comb.

 ![Comb 3D Print](/images/3d-print-comb.jpeg)